furkandeveloper/EasyProfiler/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Give a Star 🌟
-If you liked the project or if EasyProfiler helped you, please give a star
+If you liked the project or if EasyProfiler helped you, please give a star.

 ## Easy Profiler
 Welcome EasyProfiler documentation.